Sherman, Texas: Sherman Riot of 1930

 During the Sherman Riot of May 9, 1930, the Grayson County Courthouse was burned down by local citizens in an attempt to lynch George Hughes, an African American suspected of assaulting a white woman.
 During the riot, Hughes was locked in the vault at the courthouse and apparently died in the fire.
 Rescue work was hindered by saboteurs cutting the fire hoses.
 After rioters retrieved Hughes' body from the vault, it was dragged behind a car, hanged, and set afire.
 The black business section of Sherman was also burned down, and many African Americans fled.
 Texas Ranger Frank Hamer was in Sherman during this riot, and reported the situation to Texas Governor Dan Moody.
 Governor Moody sent National Guard troops to Sherman on May 9 and martial law was declared in Sherman for ten days.
 Fourteen men were later indicted, not for lynching, but for arson and rioting.
 In the end, only J.B.
 "Screw" McCasland was convicted and sentenced to prison for arson and for rioting.

 Geography

 Sherman is located slightly east of the center of Grayson County, between Denison to the north and Howe to the south.
 The city has a total area of 107.4 km2, of which 107.2 km2 are land and 0.2 km2, or 0.20%, is covered by water.

 Sherman is 70 mi north of Dallas and 31 mi southwest of Durant, Oklahoma.
 Gainesville is 32 mi to the west, and Bonham is 26 mi to the east.

 Climate

 Sherman is part of the humid subtropical climate area.

 Demographics

-2020 census

 As of the 2020 United States census, there were 43,645 people, 15,687 households, and 10,097 families residing in the city.